toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 # things to do:
 1) add a way to see what shows have been added since a given download.
+2) add date added field
-12) highlight airshows that showup mid week with a funny color so they don't block the weekend.
+3) highlight airshows that showup mid week with a funny color so they don't block the weekend.

 # coding things